LeandroHaraoka/design-patterns/CreationalPatterns/AbstractFactory/AbstractFactoryFundamentals.md

 Use an Abstract Factory when:

 You can have multiple product families creation.
-The application should use only one of these families at a given time.
 Products from differents families should not be used together and should be unrelated.
+Products creation, composition and representation are not relevant for the client.
 A family of a product is designed to be used together and this contraint must be enforced.
-Products creation, composition and representation are not relevant for the client.
+The application should use only one of these families at a given time.
 You need to provide a library of products but you need to reveal only their interfaces, not their implementation.

 ## Advantages

-The Abstract Factory encapsultes details of product creation and clients deal only with factories and products abstractions.
+- The Abstract Factory encapsultes details of product creation and clients deal only with factories and products abstractions.
-Avoids coupling between concrete products creation and client code.
+- Avoids coupling between concrete products creation and client code.
-Open/Closed Principle: new product families can be introduced by adding a new Concrete Factory that implements or derives from the Abstract Factory.
+- Open/Closed Principle: new product families can be introduced by adding a new Concrete Factory that implements or derives from the Abstract Factory.
-Single Responsibility Principle: each Concrete Product creation is extracted to a single place, the Concrete Factory.
+- Single Responsibility Principle: each Concrete Product creation is extracted to a single place, the Concrete Factory.
 Any necessary change would be performed at this place.
-The Concrete Factory is instantiated in a single place.
+- The Concrete Factory is instantiated in a single place.
 It makes easy to change the product family an application uses.
 Consistency among products is granted as all of them must belong to the same family.

 ## Disadvantages

-Product creation methods parameters must be the same for all the families.
+- Product creation methods parameters must be the same for all the families.
 The method `WoodFactory.CreateChair` must have the same parameters as `MetalFactory.CreateChair`.
-A large number of concrete products would result in complexity when adding a new product family.
+- A large number of concrete products would result in complexity when adding a new product family.
-New products requires all factories, including the abstract, to have a new method for their creation.
+- New products requires all factories, including the abstract, to have a new method for their creation.

 ## Tips
 If our application requires a single instance of a ConcreteFactory, we should implement it as Singleton, in order to reuse the same instance.